 Regular exercise helps prevent or manage many health problems and concerns, including:

 - Type 2 diabetes Depression

 A brisk 15-minute walk can help lift your mood from a stressful day at work.
 Need to blow off some steam physical activity stimulates various brain chemicals that may make you feel happier, more relaxed, and less anxious.
 Exercise can also boost our appearance and confidence and improve our self-esteem.

 Promotes better sleep:

 Exercise can help you get a deeper sleep, fall asleep quicker, and get a night of better sleep.

 It puts the spark back into your sex life:

 Regular exercise may improve your energy level, boost your sex life and make you more confident, making you feel less tired or too out of shape to enjoy physical intimacy.
 Being physically active may enhance arousal for women.
 Men who exercise regularly are less likely to have erectile dysfunction than men who don’t exercise.

 Boost Your Brainpower:

 Exercise boosts our mental health and productivity.
-It also reduces stress hormones it builds resilience to stress, and also strengthens our willpower.
+It also reduces stress hormones, builds resilience to stress, and strengthens our willpower.